How to create a One-armed Bandit online? Examples and tips

 Summer competitions: 3 original ways to engage your audience

-Seasonality is a challenge for brands, whatever their sector of activity.
-They have to adjust their marketing strategy to take account of the needs of their audience at different times of the year.
+Seasonality is a major challenge for brands, whatever their sector of activity.
+They have to adjust their marketing strategy to take account of the different needs of their audience at different times of the year.

-But the summer period presents an additional difficulty: a drop in consumer attention and purchase intentions in verticals that are not linked to tourism/leisure.
+But the summer period presents an additional difficulty: a drop in consumer attention and purchase intentions in verticals that are not directly linked to tourism/leisure.

-To keep customers engaged over the summer, it’s crucial to understand consumer expectations.
-It means offering them engaging and well-targeted brand experiences.
+The key to keeping customers engaged over the summer, but also to generate sales, is to understand and anticipate consumer expectations.
+But above all, it means offering them engaging and well-targeted brand experiences.

-In this article, we explain how the summer competitions can help overcome the challenges of the summer period.
-We share examples to inspire your future campaigns.
+In this article, we explain how the summer competitions can help you overcome the main challenges of the summer period.
+We’ll also share some concrete examples to inspire your future campaigns.

 The main challenges of summer marketing campaigns

-Summer is a challenging time for brands.
-Many of them see their sales fall drastically or have to manage a peak in activity.
-Here are the challenges they face during the summer months.
+Summer is a challenging time for many brands.
+Many of them see their sales fall drastically or, on the contrary, have to manage a peak in activity.
+Here are the main challenges they face during the summer months.

 1. Attract the attention of less available consumers

-Companies experience a slack period during the summer season due to a decrease in consumer attention.
-They are less available (due to holidays, travel, etc.), which has an impact on their interactions with brands, particularly on social networks.
+Many companies experience a slack period during the summer season due to a decrease in consumer attention.
+They are often less available (due to holidays, travel, etc.), which has a direct impact on their interactions with brands, particularly on social networks.

 During the summer months, engagement rates can drop drastically.
-A study by HubSpot shows that this drop can be as 30% during the summer holidays.
-It is essential for retailers to adapt their marketing campaigns by offering content that is visual, less intrusive and fun.
+A study by HubSpot shows that this drop can be as much as 30% during the summer holidays.
+It is therefore essential for retailers to adapt their marketing campaigns by offering content that is more visual, less intrusive and more fun.

 2. Follow your customers on their summer travels

-In summer, consumers tend to be nomadic, particularly when on holiday and travelling to tourist areas.
-For brands, the challenge is to remain available, online or by simplifying the delivery of their products to holiday destinations.
+In summer, consumers also tend to be more nomadic, particularly when on holiday and therefore travelling to tourist areas.
+For brands, the challenge is to remain available, particularly online or by simplifying the delivery of their products to holiday destinations.

-For some sectors, which have a good physical presence throughout the country, the challenge will be to make these outlets visible.
-This is the case in supermarkets, by offering geolocated promotions.
-Sports clubs can offer summer passes to encourage users to visit the establishment closest to their destination, or by integrating digital services (an online sports application).
+For some sectors, which have a good physical presence throughout the country, the challenge will also be to make these outlets visible.
+This is the case in supermarkets, for example, by offering geolocated promotions.
+Sports clubs can also offer summer passes to encourage their users to visit the establishment closest to their holiday destination, or by integrating digital services (such as an online sports application).

 3. Meeting different needs during the summer holidays

-One of the greatest challenges of seasonal marketing is to understand and anticipate changes in behaviour at different times of the year.
-Shoppers will be inclined to spend on leisure activities in summer and inclined to buy products in winter.
+One of the greatest challenges of seasonal marketing is to understand and anticipate changes in behaviour of consumers at different times of the year.
+For example, shoppers will be more inclined to spend on leisure activities in summer and more inclined to buy products in winter.

-The products and services offered by retailers must be adapted to meet these needs.
-To take the example of supermarkets, brands need to take account of the fact that their customers are turning to fresh products that are easy to eat on the move (ready-to-go).
+The products and services offered by retailers must therefore be adapted to meet these new needs.
+To take the example of supermarkets, brands need to take account of the fact that their customers are turning more to fresh products that are easy to eat on the move (ready-to-go).

 4. The impact of seasonality on stock management

 The challenges of summer marketing campaigns are not limited to companies whose sales are falling.
-Sectors that experience peaks in activity can also be hit hard if they are not prepared to meet customer demand.
+Sectors that experience major peaks in activity can also be hit hard if they are not sufficiently prepared to meet customer demand.

-A survey carried out by McKinsey & Company revealed that 70% of retailers observe an overabundance of stock outside seasonal peaks.
-40% of them believe that their stock management could be improved to adapt to seasonal cycles.
+A survey carried out by McKinsey & Company revealed that 70% of retailers observe an overabundance of stock outside seasonal peaks, and 40% of them believe that their stock management could be improved to better adapt to seasonal cycles.

-It is crucial for brands to adapt their stock management strategy in line with the seasons.
-This will help to avoid overstocking or stock-outs during the high season, both of which have an impact on profitability, image and customer satisfaction.
+It is therefore crucial for brands to adapt their stock management strategy in line with the seasons.
+This will help to avoid overstocking or stock-outs during the high season, both of which have a considerable impact on profitability, image and customer satisfaction.

 3 good reasons to organise competitions in summer

-To meet these marketing challenges and engage their customers over the summer period, brands can capitalise on gamification.
-This strategy involves introducing fun, interactive formats (such as competitions) into its communication campaigns.
+To meet these marketing challenges and better engage their customers over the summer period, brands can capitalise on gamification.This strategy involves introducing fun, interactive formats (such as competitions) into its communication campaigns.

-Here are 3 good reasons to adopt Playable marketing this summer and 3 examples to get you going!
+Here are 3 good reasons to adopt Playable marketing this summer and 3 inspiring examples to get you going!

 1. Boost your communication and grab consumers’ attention

-Summer is a time when consumers are on holiday and looking for entertaining content.
-By organising a competition, brands offer them a fun and engaging experience.
-They also catch the attention of an audience that is less receptive to traditional messages.
+Summer is a time when consumers are on holiday and looking for lighter, more entertaining content.
+By organising a competition, brands can offer them a fun and engaging experience and capture the attention of an audience that is less receptive to traditional messages.

-Competitions make it possible to multiply the points of contact boosting the brand’s visibility organically (on social networks).
+Competitions therefore make it possible to multiply the points of contact, even in summer, boosting the brand’s visibility organically (particularly on social networks).

-Example: Showroomprivé’s Summer Trips campaign achieved its visibility objective at the height of the summer season, highlighting Parc Astérix as an attractive partner for generating leads.
-The results have been impressive, both in terms of participation (177K users in total) and engagement (with over 186K games played and an average session duration of 1min49).
+Example: Showroomprivé’s Summer Trips campaign achieved its visibility objective at the height of the summer season, highlighting Parc Astérix as an attractive partner for generating leads.The results have been impressive, both in terms of participation (177K users in total) and engagement (with over 186K games played and an average session duration of 1min49).

 gamification summer